Will Carling: Early career, 1987–1991

 The England rugby team were in a period of transition following failure at the 1987 Rugby World Cup.
 There was a new manager, Geoff Cooke, and a new coach, Roger Uttley, replacing Mike Weston and Martin Green.
 England's recent record was one of considerable underachievement, described by one writer as a "sprawling desert of failure, stretching back as far as 1963" — they had only won a single Five Nations Championship since then, in 1980.
 The new season offered good prospects for younger players, as league rugby was introduced for the first time, establishing a "proper system which rewarded progress"; Divisional Championships, which brought the best club players into regional teams, would not necessarily be the main method of selection in future.

-In February 1987 Carling made his debut for Harlequins against Metropolitan Police.
+In February 1987 Carling made his debut for Harlequins against the Metropolitan Police.
 He soon played for England B in a 22–9 win over France B. Carling sensed he had a chance of earning his first senior England cap when Kevin Simms, a former England Schoolboys teammate, was selected to play against Romania.
-As Carling knew the strengths and weaknesses of Sims and "wasn't in awe of him", expectation that he might match this achievement grew.
+As Carling knew the strengths and weaknesses of Simms and "wasn't in awe of him", expectation that he might match this achievement grew.

-Around Christmas 1987 Carling took part in an England trial for the upcoming Five Nations Championship.
+Around Christmas 1987, Carling took part in an England trial for the upcoming Five Nations Championship.
 Initially he and Simms were set to be part of a junior team set to test more experienced "probables" including Simon Halliday of Bath and John Buckton of Saracens; but both Halliday and Buckton pulled hamstrings, which saw Carling and Simms "bumped up".
 The team list was officially published the following Monday, and after some uncertainty, Carling realised he'd earned his first callup when a university friend phoned to congratulate him.
-His debut against France on 16 January was a defeat, with England losing 10-9 in Paris due to a late French score.
+His debut against France on 16 January was a defeat, with England losing 10–9 in Paris due to a late French score.
 Later comparing the atmosphere in the dressing room afterwards to a "morgue", Carling was nonetheless pleased with his own performance.
 Carling started the remaining games against Wales, Scotland and Ireland, with England winning the latter two to finish third in that years Five Nations Championship.

 Though still expected to pursue a military career, Carling abandoned these plans.
 He has stated that, contrary to media suggestions, he was never "fully commissioned".
 By Carling's own account, he was due to attend Sandhurst for the full officer training course in August 1988, but his status as an England international meant the army would not be able to accommodate his rugby ambitions.
 As a result, Carling opted to "buy himself out" of the army for £8,000.
 As rugby was an amateur game at this point, he accepted an executive post with Mobil Oil to make ends meet.